xcart/xcart-docs/_pages/kb_en/shipping/strategy.md

    For more information on this, see:
    * {% link "Handling Fee" ref_nFJTxPMR %}

-It is also a good idea to consider the question of **labelling** your packaged orders.
+It is also a good idea to consider the question of **labeling** your packaged orders.

    See:
    * {% link "Shipping Labels " ref_7p59HzrS %}